bettyblocks/case_style_ex/README.md

 # converted is "testingTesting"
 ```

-In the above example the modules can be dynamicly passed.
+In the above example the modules can be dynamically passed.
 If you know what you want upfront you can use the convenience functions:

 ### Convenient method